Jaime-Barillas/otech-notes/src/y1s2/computer-graphics/16-texture-mapping2.md

 + 3D textures can be very large.
 + We can generate the values in a function instead.
-  * This solves the large size problem.
+  * This solves the large file size problem.
   * The fn can even filter the texture based as it goes.

 ## Bump Maps (Normal Maps)